Jama-analyst/Business-Insight-360/README.md

 ## Dataset Understanding.
 Understanding what data is available will be more helpful while doing analysis. before jumping on to the analysis get good understanding of what are data available.

--[] Dimension table : It will have the static data like details of customer and products
+-[X] Dimension table : It will have the static data like details of customer and products

--[] Fact table : It will have the data about the transactions
+-[X] Fact table : It will have the data about the transactions

 gdb041:
-dim_customer
+- [X]dim_customer
-27 distinct markets (ex India, USA, spain)
+- distinct markets (ex India, USA, spain)
-75 distinct customers thorough out the market
+- 75 distinct customers thorough out the market
-2 types of platforms
+- 2 types of platforms
 Brick & Motors - Physical/offline store
 E-commerce - Online Store (Amazon, flipkart)
 Three channels